pngan/transactionnotes/README.md

 ### Build and deploy to Azure

+- On GitHub, click `Actions`
-- Open the github workflow, and click the run button
+- Open the github workflow `azure-dev.yaml`, and click the `Run workflow` button

 ![](https://github.com/pngan/transactionnotes/blob/main/github-deploy.png)